TheLonelyGhost/blog/content/posts/chef-goes-redhat.md

 Starting with the following versions, the new EULA for this commercial license will be included:

-- Chef Habitat -- (version not yet disclosed)
+- Chef Habitat &mdash; (version not yet disclosed)
-- Chef Infra -- v15.0
+- Chef Infra &mdash; v15.0
-- Chef InSpec -- v4.0
+- Chef InSpec &mdash; v4.0
-- Chef Automate -- (first publicly available version)
+- Chef Automate &mdash; (first publicly available version)

 Development of the products is still to take place in the open.
 In fact, Adam Jacob made a call to the open source community to [continue to collaborate][adam-jacob-blog-post] on the products and take advantage of the fact that it is still open source.
 He also made generalizations that this is entirely intentional so Chef can rely less on the "heroes" and "martyrs" who work on the previously closed source applications, inevitably burning themselves out.
 Instead, that burden can shift to anyone from the community who wishes to undertake contributing to the previously proprietary software in as big or small of a way as they wish.